Over recent years, a range of spectacular archaeological sites have been excavated.

 The area is especially rich in prehistoric and Roman Period archaeology, as well as a diversity of field patterns ranging from the ancient semi-regular enclosure to the engineered 18th century fields.
 The unique drainage history and important farming and food production history have provided today’s communities with a strong sense of tradition and place.

 Bronze Age activity has been recorded at various sites on desiccated raised peat beds, such as at Chapel Tump.
-More recently, outside but near the area, at Caldicot Castle there is detailed evidence of palaeochannels, pile structures, a boat strake and a considerable amount of cultural material.
-Iron Age evidence has been discovered in the intertidal zone at Goldcliff with rectangular timber buildings, trackways and fishtraps on a shelf of fen peat.
+More recently, outside but near the area, at Caldicot Castle there is detailed evidence of palaeochannels, pile structures, a boat strake (a strip of planking in a wooden boat) and a considerable amount of cultural material.
+Iron Age evidence has been discovered in the intertidal zone at Goldcliff, with rectangular timber buildings, trackways and fishtraps on a shelf of fen peat.
 Also outside, but near the area, at Barland's Farm, Wilcrick, Roman stone and timber structures and the remains of a late 3rd Century Romano-British boat have been found, alongside a buried tidal creek, emphasizing the remarkable state of preservation of archaeological material in and around the Levels.

 The Middle Ages are represented by a large number of Anglo-Norman sites including castles, moated sites, churches, mills, manor houses and court houses.
 There is evidence of continuity in the forms of land use between the medieval and post-medieval periods.